ojreed/jhu-csf-22-hw/csf_assign03/README.txt

 Madeline (Maddie) Estey and Owen Reed

-we worked together in brody on mst1 functionality such as the command line parsing and trace file reading
+In the beginning, we worked together in Brody to create the project's general file and class structure.
+We did some functions together but then also worked individually on some and worked individually to debug (ex: debugging why our counter amounts were wrong).